fogleman/primitive/README.md

 ### Progression

 This GIF demonstrates the iterative nature of the algorithm, attempting to minimize the mean squared error by adding one shape at a time.
+(Use a ".gif" output file to generate one yourself!)

 ![Mona Lisa](https://www.michaelfogleman.com/static/primitive/examples/monalisa.gif)